 - Please note that if you take the PCAT exam more than once, testing scores from the most recent examination date will be considered for admission, not necessarily the test with the highest scores.
 Also, only scores from one testing date will be considered.
 For example, we will not consider a verbal score from one exam, a quantitative score from another exam, and a chemistry score from yet another.
 All scores must be from the same exam.

 Two electronic letters of reference must be submitted for each applicant.
-One letter must be from a science or math instructor.
+One letter must be from one of the applicant's college or university instructors.
 The second letter can be from any professional reference such as another instructor or a supervisor at a work or volunteer site.
 Personal references are not accepted.
 Please note that while PharmCAS will allow applicants to submit up to four letters of references, the WSU PharmD program will only consider two letters for each candidate.

 Each applicant must provide a personal statement through their PharmCAS application.
 Your personal statement should address why you selected pharmacy as a career and how the Doctor of Pharmacy degree relates to your immediate and long-term professional goals.
 Describe how your personal, educational, and professional background will help you achieve your goals.